 To a degree this squares with MYOB’s other recent New Zealand acquisitions.
 In the last three years it has purchased BankLink, PayGlobal, Ace Payroll and IMS Payroll.

-While this portfolio extends MYOB’s reach into adjacent markets, the overall thrust is to push the company upmarket to serve more lucrative customers.
-ERP buyers spend a lot more than the dozens of dollars a month MYOB can charge for small business accounting software.
+While this portfolio extends MYOB’s reach into adjacent markets, the thrust is to push upmarket to serve more lucrative customers.
+ERP buyers spend a lot more each month MYOB can charge for small business accounting software.
 Greentree licenses typically run to many thousands of dollars a year.

 The cathedral and the bazaar